AckerlyXu/heima/articles/app-service-web/web-sites-java-custom-upload.md

 # Upload a custom Java web app to Azure
 This topic explains how to upload a custom Java web app to [Azure App Service] Web Apps.
 Included is information that applies to any Java website or web app, and also some examples for specific applications.

-Note that Azure provides a means for creating Java web apps using the Azure Portal Preview's configuration UI, as documented at [Create a Java web app in Azure App Service](web-sites-java-get-started.md).
-This tutorial is for scenarios in which you do not want to use the Azure Portal Preview configuration UI.
+Note that Azure provides a means for creating Java web apps using the Azure Portal's configuration UI, as documented at [Create a Java web app in Azure App Service](web-sites-java-get-started.md).
+This tutorial is for scenarios in which you do not want to use the Azure Portal configuration UI.

 ## Configuration guidelines
 The following describes the settings expected for custom Java web apps on Azure.